Fantasy baseball daily notes for June 29

 Catcher

 Stephen Vogt (L), 7 percent, Milwaukee Brewers at Cincinnati Reds (RHP Homer Bailey): Despite his struggles this season, Vogt's 28 percent hard-hit rate is better than what he produced in both of his All-Star 2015 and 2016 seasons and his swing-and-miss rate is an improvement over last year.
-He's still a viable option against right-handed pitching, and Bailey looks very exploitable right now after getting blown up in his first start off the DL.
+He's still a viable option against right-handed pitching, and Bailey looks exploitable right now after getting blown up in his first start off the DL.

-First Base
+First base

-Mitch Moreland (L), 23 percent, Boston Red Sox vs. Minnesota Twins (RHP Kyle Gibson): Moreland is a popular streaming target at first base, and he finds himself in another tremendous spot on Thursday.
-He'll square off against Gibson, who's been tattooed by lefty swingers this season (.399 wOBA).
+Mitch Moreland (L), 23 percent, Boston Red Sox vs. Minnesota Twins (RHP Kyle Gibson): Moreland is a popular streaming target at first base, and he finds himself in another tremendous spot Thursday.
+He'll square off against Gibson, who has been tattooed by lefty swingers this season (.399 wOBA).
 For his part, the Boston first baseman owns a .365 wOBA versus right-handers this season.
 Dating back to 2016, 29 of Moreland's 34 homers have come off righties.

-Second Base
+Second base

-Eric Sogard (L),8 percent, Milwaukee Brewers at Cincinnati Reds (RHP Homer Bailey): Sogard should continue getting regular playing time even now that Jonathan Villar has returned from the DL.
+Eric Sogard (L), 8 percent, Milwaukee Brewers at Cincinnati Reds (RHP Homer Bailey): Sogard should continue getting regular playing time even now that Jonathan Villar has returned from the DL.
 That's a good thing, because this is a prime matchup.
 Sogard is batting .367/.486/.533 against right-handed pitching this season, and Great American Ballpark is elite for left-handed power.

-Third Base
+Third base

 Chase Headley (R), 10 percent, New York Yankees at Chicago White Sox (RHP James Shields): Headley does all of his damage against right-handed pitching, and Shields is certainly a hurler against whom you can do damage.
 The righty has allowed a .377 wOBA to left-handed bats since the beginning of 2015, and he's currently sporting the highest fly ball percentage of his career (50 percent).
 At hitter-friendly Guaranteed Rate Field, Shields is a powder keg ready to blow.